 Alternatively, the CAC Elliott wave structure shows a valid terminal count of multiple degrees as we publish this.
 It is depicted in red.
 The alternative scenario would fetch higher odds if selloff continues and morphs into a motive wave that breaks the trend channel.
 This scenario means that the CAC40 just reached a cyclical top.

 Both scenarios are equally likely at this point.
 We are neutral on the CAC 40 and remain patient for signs of confirmation.

 CAC 40 Technical Analysis Medium Term

 The CAC 40 technical analysis reveals that the index currently trades around a 17y old trend line.
-It is a good target for the subsequent primary wave correction.
 A similar situation can be seen at the IBEX and Eurostoxx 50 indices.
 However, the IBEX has a lagging wave structure and currently trades below the long-term channel support/resistance.

 Over a longer period, the CAC 40 traced out a triangle, just like a few other European indices, as well.
 The triangle either completed in 2016 or needs another down-up sequence as labeled in the chart below.
 We will most likely get further hints regarding that at the next cyclical correction.
 An incomplete triangle should start with a strong motive wave to the downside.
 A complete triangle of cycle degree will most likely show shallow behavior.
 The contraction bounds (red lines) will most likely not get violated significantly if the triangle completed 2016 already.